jetannenbaum/esperanzaSTEM/docs/robotics/ultrasonicSensor.md

 ## Mounting the Sensor

-Find the ultrasonicsensor, mount, wire ties, grove connector wire, and screws in the box.
+Find the ultrasonic sensor, mount, wire ties, grove connector wire, and screws in the box.
 The sensor is in a bag labeled SN-HC-SR04P.
 Use the silver screws.

 ![sensor and mount](./img/sensorAndMount.jpg)![Sensor Assembly](./img/SensorAssembly.jpg)![Sensor Mounted](./img/SensorMounted.jpg)![Sensor Wired](./img/SensorWired.jpg)